robbobfrh84/gas-up/CREATE_dev-gas-stack/_TO_DO.md

 ### Next 3-ish ✅

+- Do quick_api_guide -> Move to Tutorials_Examples...
 - Review clasp cli development
 - Get all it working for tester_kitchen_sink
 - You're using gas-stack-create for tester_kitchen_sink, let's make it's own sheet.
-- Once basic flow is set, move `examples/gas-stack-create` to shed
+- Once basic flow is set, move `gas-stack-create` to shed
   - Make sure the readme is desolved.
+You've got some notes you may want to move.
+  - find `__dev/gas-stack` home for gsheet

 ### Dev To Do...
 - ✅Create  `/tester` & `/tester/tester_kitchen_sink.html`